 Once again, turn on more than one terminal and press “restituer” (return) and you will be told which number to return the cable to.
 Push it in and check that it clicks in place and cannot be pulled out.
 If this doesn’t work, move to another terminal and try again.
 The screen will display the total cost of your rental.

 If you arrive at your destination stand to find it full, turn on the screen and press “find a stand” which will show you a map of the closest stand.
 If you now call the number or scan your card you will get another 15 mins free.

-The free vélo bleu iPhone app and official vélo bleu map both have real time availability and number of stands empty to help you plan your ride.
-The VELO BLEU website explains everything with clear diagrams, maps and pictograms (in French).
+The free vélo bleu Nice apps and official vélo bleu map have real-time availability and number of stands empty to help you plan your ride.
+The vélo bleu website explains everything with clear diagrams, maps and pictograms (in French).

-Don't forget to stick to the highway code, it's illegal to ride on pavements and tramlines and bicycles must respect traffic lights.
+Don’t forget to stick to the highway code, it’s illegal to ride on pavements and tramlines and bikes must respect traffic lights.
 Pedestrians have right of way.
-Officially you should be over 14 years old to use vélo bleu.
+Officially you should be over 14 years old to use a vélo bleu in Nice.